What types of accounts do you offer?

 When do I receive a statement on my account?

-Monthly statements are mailed to customers with checking, savings and/or money market accounts.
+Monthly statements are provided to customers with checking, savings and/or money market accounts.
 Statements on IRA's are sent annually at year-end.
 Customers with certificates of deposits are not sent statements, though they do receive a notice when interest has been paid on their account or prior to the account maturing.
 Customers with multiple accounts at Oxford Bank may be eligible to receive a combined statement.
 This offers you the convenience of getting all your account information at one time.

 How do I notify the Bank of a change of address?